jensenw1/BacktestBench/README.md

 This repository is currently under active development.
 We are continuously working on improving the visual presentation and optimizing the code.
 If you have any questions, please feel free to open an issue.

+## :boom: This work has been accepted for publication in KDD-2026.

 ## Overall framework of the AutoBacktest.